tytydraco/yessleep/out/Im_Going_to_Die_in_4_Days.md

 I lock myself in my room.
 I spend the rest of the day in a constant state of anxiety, watching the clock as each second brought me closer to my predicted demise.
 Despite my precautions, I can’t help but feel that the AI is right; my fate is sealed.

 Night falls, and I realize that I’ve made it through the day without incident.
-My heart races, relieved, and I laugh at the thought of outsmarting the AI.
+My heart races, relieved.
+I laugh at the thought of outsmarting the AI.
 I reach for my phone to gloat, a loud crash echoing from downstairs.

 My heart drops.
 I sprint down the stairs, my legs trembling with fear.
 The front door is wide open; a car had smashed through the living room wall, its headlights casting eerie shadows across the wreckage.
 My heart pounds in my chest as I realize what has transpired: a drunk driver had lost control and veered off the road, careening into my house.